Introduction to Magnetic Resonance Imaging (MRI)

 MR scanning typically requires that the patient undergoes general anaesthesia, this ensures that the patient remains still during the often noisy and lengthy procedure.
 Considering some procedures can last upwards of an hour the importance of anaesthesia becomes clear.
 It is imperative that the patient remains still to produce clear and detailed final images.
 Failure to produce clear images will hinder the diagnostic process and may create the need for another scan.

 Because MR scanners can produce unwanted heat, this is compensated for by increasing the circulation of cool air.
 As such, patient body temperature can decrease.
 It is therefore often necessary to provide wraps or blankets to keep body temperature up and reduce the risk of hypothermia.
 Conversely, the powerful radio transmission required to spin atoms may, in some conditions, heat the body to a point of hyperthermia.
+In case of an injury you might need a lawyer and you can view the website to contact a lawyer and get help.

 During a scan, the rapid switching of the magnetic field between the on and off state can cause nerve stimulation.
 Stimulation can cause twitching of limbs, but poses no danger.